Stormwatch: Team Achilles: Support Team

-Khalid Tefibi - Stormwatch's resident tech geek, and the individual most often made the butt of jokes by the more masculine, hard-charging members of the team.
+Khalid Tefibi – Stormwatch's resident tech geek, and the individual most often made the butt of jokes by the more macho, hard-charging members of the team.
 Nonetheless, Tefibi's technological skills and wit prove vital to the teams' success and later their ultimate survival.
 Further, Colonel Santini reveals in Stormwatch: Team Achilles #16 that he is grooming Tefibi to be his replacement.
 In Santini's words: "That's why I'm prepping you now, Tefibi...I need someone capable of taking over if I get greased."
 Tefibi then expresses utter despair at the prospect of such responsibility.
 Santini recruited Khalid Tefibi from a federal prison where he was spending time for hacking into the Pentagon.

-Avi Barak - A member of the Israeli Defense Force, Barak is an "inductive telepath" first introduced in issue 4: his powers are such that, if he asks you a question, and you do not answer truthfully, he instantly absorbs the information from your mind.
+Avi Barak – A member of the Israeli Defense Force, Barak is an "inductive telepath" first introduced in issue 4: his powers are such that, if he asks you a question, and you do not answer truthfully, he instantly absorbs the information from your mind.
 Through Santini's efforts, his power level is raised to a much higher rating, although it has left the psi a little less than balanced.

-Dr. Marie Grunier - Recruited from the French Gendarmerie, Grunier serves a dual role as the teams medical doctor and, when needed, as the teams hostage negotiator.
+Dr. Marie Grunier – Recruited from the French Gendarmerie, Grunier serves a dual role as the teams medical doctor and, when needed, as the teams hostage negotiator.
 She was romantically linked to Hämäläinen.